idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Also in Edit > Find at cursor submenu and through the dedicated TR target button in the Quick search bar.

+**Transfer Amazon Translate MT** [Not defined]

+Transfer Amazon Translate MT result to the target segment editor.

+Also in Translate menu.

 **Transfer current tag**	Alt+9 (Mac: ⌃+⌥+9)

 Transfer the current tag in the list of tags from the source segment to the target segment.